 The seniors and families we serve find it reassuring to know that so many of our managers and staff have been at 10 Wilmington Place for a number of years—something that is a rarity in many other senior living communities.
 This level of expertise and continuity allows us to provide the very best senior living experience for our residents and the peace of mind their family members desire.

-Myra Lowden has been a friendly face at 10 Wilmington Place for the past seven years in her role as a Senior Living Specialist.
+Myra Lowden has been a friendly face at 10 Wilmington Place for the past nine years in her roles as a Senior Living Counselor and Director of Sales & Marketing.
 While caring for her own parents before they passed, Myra gained a good deal of insight into the struggles families can go through when trying to navigate senior living and care options for their loved ones.
 She shares, “Having been in their shoes, I try to comfort stressed families with my knowledge of the senior living industry so they can find a solution, not only for the senior but for the entire family as well.”
-When it came time for her own father-in-law to transition from his home into a senior living community, of course, there was only one choice; 10 Wilmington Place has been his home for more than a year now.
+When it came time for her own father-in-law to transition from his home into a senior living community, of course, there was only one choice; 10 Wilmington Place was his home for several years.
 Coming from a close-knit family with five siblings, Myra really values the family-owned difference at 10 Wilmington Place.
 “I love that not only is 10 Wilmington Place family-owned, but the relationships between the staff and residents also have a true family feel,” she says.
-Myra is very proud of her five children and seven grandchildren (and counting)!
+Myra is very proud of her five children and eight grandchildren (and counting)!
 When not with their children, she and her husband, Kevin, enjoy dining out with friends, playing golf, and the occasional trip to the casino.

 Keith Davis likely didn’t envision that he’d use his Culinary Arts degree at a senior living community when he graduated from the prestigious Johnson & Wales University.
 However, when a national recruiter reached out to him to discuss the Executive Chef position at 10 Wilmington Place over 20 years ago, he decided the time was right to transition from the hotel and hospitality industry and take on a new challenge.
 He shares, “It stood out to me that it’s family owned.
 They have always had a certain reputation in the Dayton area that it’s not your typical retirement community.”
 Today, Chef Keith is as committed as ever to providing the very best dining experience for the residents of 10 Wilmington Place.
 In addition to leading the culinary team in daily meal preparation, Keith makes a point to meet with residents regularly, not only for feedback, but to incorporate some of their favorite recipes into the menu.
 “The homestyle meals are some of the most requested, like our fried chicken, meatloaf, and spaghetti with meatballs—a lot of comfort food,” he says.
-One of his favorite resident requests was for a dessert called “hillbilly wedding cake.”
 Keith jokes that he has no free time because when he’s not in the kitchen at 10 Wilmington Place, he’s busy teaching culinary classes at Sinclair Community College.
 When he does manage to find a spare moment, he also enjoys spending time with his family.

 Karen Haverland, arguably, may have the very best management position at 10 Wilmington Place.
 After all, her job is to have fun!
 As the Director of Activities for the past eight years, she leads a team of six whose sole task is to ensure every resident has daily opportunities to have fun, learn something new, stay active, and engage with their peers in meaningful ways.
 Karen shares, “My position allows me to see so many seniors really embrace their lives and reinvent themselves with new friends and activities.
 I’m so inspired by our seniors.
 This community truly cares about each other and the other residents’ success here.”
 As if she’s not busy enough planning and running activities, Karen stays active outside of 10 Wilmington Place, too.
 When not spending time with her grown sons, Charlie and Peter, she enjoys walking, biking, painting, swimming, and yoga.